Dental Nurse Diploma

 When will I be contacted by The Dental School?

 Once your application form and deposit have been received, you will receive an email detailing what to do next.
-These emails are set on Tuesdays and Thursdays.

 Do I need to purchase textbooks?